 In New South Wales (Australia) for example, the perch is considered a noxious species.
 This is yet another example of how introducing completely new species to foreign water systems can be a very bad idea.

-Beside the European perch, there are two other common types of perch in the world.
+Besides the European perch, there are two other common types of perch in the world.
 One is the yellow perch, which is home in North America.
 The other one is the Balkhash perch, which can be found in certain large lakes and rivers in Kazakhstan.

 The yellow perch (Perca flavescens) is a species that is very similar to the European perch and that is native to the North American continent.